-Gary West was born and raised in a rural farm area, 35 miles east of Indianapolis, Indiana.
-His given name was Gerald Boger Jr. In 1985 while on tour with Tommy Cash (brother of Johnny Cash) Tommy told Gerald that he needed a new name if he was going to be in show business.
-Later that night during Tommy's performance, Tommy introduced Gerald as, "Gary West on the drums".
+Gary West was born and raised in a rural farm area 35 miles east of Indianapolis, Indiana.
+His given name was Gerald Boger Jr. In 1985, while on tour with Tommy Cash (brother of Johnny Cash), Tommy told Gerald that he needed a new name if he was going to be in show business.
+Later that night during Tommy's performance, Tommy introduced Gerald as, "Gary West on the drums.”
 The rest, as they say, is history.
-That same band that was backing Tommy Cash that night, was formed by Gerald in 1978.
+That same band that was backing Tommy Cash that night was formed by Gerald in 1978, The Royal Aces.
 Amazingly that band continued to perform all over the US and Canada for 13 years.
-That band was the Royal Aces.
-(That's a whole other story).
-In 1988 Gary moved to Nashville, TN in a "1963 GMC 4104 tour bus" with everything he owned in that bus, and the journey began.
+In 1988, Gary moved to Nashville, Tennessee in a 1963 GMC 4104 tour bus with everything he owned in that bus…and the journey began.

-The push to be a Nashville recording artist continued as Gary worked with different managers including Mike McDaniel (brother of Mel McDaniel) and Kari Reeves/Del Reeves Productions (she got Billy Ray Cyrus his record deal).
-He has sung demo's for many songwriters.
-In one studio alone he sang 65 demo's in one summer.
-He sang several demo's at Jim Allison's studio and co-wrote with Jim Allison and Kari Reeves.
-(Jim wrote seven #1 records for Reba).
+The push to be a Nashville recording artist continued as Gary worked with different managers, including Mike McDaniel (brother of Mel McDaniel) and Kari Reeves/Del Reeves Productions (she got Billy Ray Cyrus his record deal).
+He has additionally sung demos for many songwriters.
+In one studio alone he lent his voice to 65 demos in one summer.
+He also performed on several demos at Jim Allison's studio (Jim wrote seven #1 hits for Reba) and co-wrote with Jim Allison and Kari Reeves.

-In 2002, Gary took a break from singing but continued to perform with Country Music Icon "Little Jimmy Dickens" on the Grand Ole Opry.
-In 2009 there were changes made in the Grand Ole Opry in that stars with Country Music Hall of Fame status were no longer able to keep their road bands on the Opry after they retired from the road.
-Sadly, in mid November of 2009, Gary and about 16 other musicians were cut from the roster.
+In 2002, Gary took a break from singing but continued to perform with country music icon "Little Jimmy Dickens" on the Grand Ole Opry.
+In 2009, there were changes made in the Grand Ole Opry and the decision that stars with Country Music Hall of Fame status were no longer able to keep their road bands on the Opry after they retired from the road.
+Sadly, in mid-November of 2009, Gary and about 16 other musicians were cut from the roster.

-In 1998 Gary began producing his own music and continued producing projects for many songwriters.
+In 1998, Gary began producing his own music and continued to produce projects for many songwriters.
 Gary began using his technical talent and his own recording studio as a service to other musicians, songwriters, and artists.
-Some notable people Gary has recorded or produced for specific projects include Mark Collie, Craig Campbell, Ken Mellons, Terry Bayless, Jason Roller, Buddy Spiker, Fred Newell, Johnny Hiland, JD Myers, Chuck Courtney, Becky Coyle, Brian Glenn, Doug Jernigan, Chasing Lexi, Mark Cash, Dennis McCall, Kim Parent, Cotten Payne, Hoot Gibson, Darrin Vincent, Ric Sandler, Mike Oldham, Jessica Miller and more.
+Some notable people Gary has recorded or produced for specific projects include Mark Collie, Craig Campbell, Ken Mellons, Terry Bayless, Jason Roller, Buddy Spiker, Fred Newell, Johnny Hiland, JD Myers, Chuck Courtney, Becky Coyle, Brian Glenn, Doug Jernigan, Chasing Lexi, Mark Cash, Dennis McCall, Kim Parent, Cotten Payne, Hoot Gibson, Darrin Vincent, Ric Sandler, Mike Oldham, Jessica Miller…and more.